AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 • Add text area at top, clear sky/space for title to your prompt

-• Add the title in Canva after generating
+• Add the title in Canva after generating, or use GPT Image 2 to render it directly

-Standard picture books are 32 pages = 14–16 double-page spreads.
-Here's a production plan:
+Standard picture books are 32 pages = 14–16 double-page spreads, plus a cover, half-title, and copyright page.
+Here's the production plan we run on Ropewalk for a 3-day build:

 Cover Title + hero image Character + bold design